 (5) If the chief executive officer does not provide the prison officer with a copy of a document or make available to the prison officer for inspection any other material because it is privileged, the chief executive officer must advise the prison officer of each ground on which the document or material is privileged.

-[Regulation 32D inserted in Gazette 21 Aug 2015 p.
+[Regulation 32D inserted: Gazette 21 Aug 2015 p.
 3320.]

 32E.
 Access to material